 B) Natural kinds

 In what sense are mental disorders natural kinds?
-(Early progress, email me for draft)
+(Latest draft here)

-It is still a much-debated question whether mental disorders are natural kinds remains a hotly debated topic, with new papers on the subject being published regularly.
-Though interesting they are, these papers also invite confusion.
-That is because the phrase ‘natural kind’ is ambiguous and can mean three different things.
-Hence by asking whether mental disorders are natural kinds, one can also be asking three different questions.
-In this paper, I argue for this view that the phrase ‘natural kind’ is three-way ambiguous and aim to disambiguate the three questions one can intend to ask based on this phrase, namely (1) the kindhood question, (2) the objectivity question, and (3) the causality question.
-The goal of this conceptual disambiguation is to show that an answer to one of these questions does not commit one to a particular answer to either of the other two questions.
+Whether psychiatric disorders are natural kinds remains a hotly debated topic, with new papers on the subject being published regularly.
+Though interesting, these papers also invite confusion.
+That is because the phrase ‘natural kind’ is ambiguous and is currently being used in three different ways.
+By asking whether psychiatric disorders are natural kinds, one can therefore also be asking three different questions.
+In this paper, I argue for this view that the phrase ‘natural kind’ is three-way ambiguous and I disambiguate the three questions one can intend to ask based on this phrase.
+I distinguish the kindhood question, the objectivity question, and the biology question.
+An answer to one of these questions, or so I argue, does not commit one to a particular answer to either of the other two questions.
 The goal of this conceptual ambiguation is to provide the resources for a more fruitful philosophical debate about psychiatric classification.

 The causal structure of natural kinds (Latest draft here, under review)